rl1987/trickster.dev/tricksterblog/content/post/more-tools-of-the-trade-for-scraping-and-automation.md

 Since the [previous post](/post/tools-of-the-trade-for-scraping-and-automation) I realised that there's more interesting and valuable tools that were not covered and that this warrants a new post.
+So let's discuss several of them.

 [AST Explorer](https://astexplorer.net/)
 ========================================